ruffle-rs/ruffle-rs.github.io/blog/_posts/2023-03-12-progress-report.markdown

 </video>

 **We have even more improvements coming very soon!**
-- Tonight's release will introduce **dynamic audio buffering**, making audio playback in the most demanding content much smoother!
+- The latest releases now have **dynamic audio buffering**, making audio playback in the most demanding content much smoother!
 (Thanks to @szőlő)
 - A bug that causes some AVM2 games' intro sounds to repeat over and over will soon be fixed.
 (Thanks to @Aaron1011)
 - @Dinnerbone is working on improving drawing accuracy for thin/hairline strokes and scaled objects.
 You can follow his progress here:
   [https://github.com/ruffle-rs/ruffle/pull/9981](https://github.com/ruffle-rs/ruffle/pull/9981)